ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/5-instance-groups/_index.md

 Instance Groups allows some pretty cool setups, e.g. you could have some nodes shared over the whole cluster (by putting them into all groups) but then have other nodes that are dedicated to one group to reserve some capacity.

 {{% notice warning %}}
-The base `controlplane` group does house keeping like processing events from jobs for all groups so the node count of this group has to scale with your overall cluster load, even if these nodes are not used to run Jobs.
+The base `controlplane` group does house keeping like processing events from jobs for all groups.
+The node count of this group has to scale with your overall cluster load, even if these nodes are not used to run regular end user Jobs.
 {{% /notice %}}

 Talking about the `controlplane` group: As you have learned this group is crucial for the operations of a controller cluster.
 Apart from the house keeping tasks, if a resource is not associated with an Instance Group, one of the nodes from the `controlplane` group will run the Job.
 So if there are no operational nodes in the base group, the cluster will not be able to run Jobs.

 {{% notice warning %}}
-It is important to have enough nodes in the `controlplane` group
+It is important to have enough nodes in the `controlplane` group.
 {{% /notice %}}

 {{% notice tip %}}